arangodb/docs/3.7/http/general.md

 ---
 layout: default
-description: ArangoDB exposes its API via HTTP, making the server accessible easily witha variety of clients and tools (e
+description: ArangoDB exposes its API via HTTP, making the server accessible easily with a variety of clients and tools
 ---
 General HTTP Request Handling in ArangoDB
 =========================================